Nano ASP.NET SaaS Boilerplate

 .NET Solution

-Solution Overview
+ASP.NET Nano Solution Overview

 The .NET solution follows clean architecture pattern, with code layered into Domain, Infrastructure, and Application class libraries.
 WebApi is the entry point of the application and serves as the presentation layer of the project.
+This solution overview guide goes over the project structure.

-A Razor pages application is another UI option.
+Razor pages is another UI option.
 Razor pages, like MVC, are multi-page, server-rendered pages, which work more like a ‘traditional’ web application.
-RazorApp is a top-level application in the .NET solution and can be set as the startup project if you plan to use Razor pages.
+Choosing Razor as the UI option will generate a .NET solution with RazorApp as the presentation layer in the instead of WebAPI.

 The WebApi project is the top-level project and contains the entry point of the application, program.cs.
 The WebApi can serve static UI files and exposes RESTful API controllers.
 It contains appsettings.json which is used to configure app-wide settings.
 The next guide will begin by examining this top-level project.